 The general rule of thumb is as follows: if you can’t eat gluten and the product contains wheat, barley, or rye, you should avoid it.
 Since soy sauce usually contains wheat, you should tread carefully (source: Go Szechuan House).

-Light and dark soy sauces generally contain the same amount of gluten.
+Light and dark soy sauces generally contain the same amounts of gluten.
 The most significant difference between the two is that dark soy sauce has been fermented for much longer and sometimes contains molasses.

 The good news is that molasses doesn’t contain any gluten, which means dark soy sauce has no more gluten than its lighter counterpart (source: University of Arizona).